 gift guide: foodies + home chefs

 I’M A huge believer in having the ‘right tool’ for the job.
 It just makes such a big difference.
-My sweet mom gave my husband and I some gorgeous new knives for our anniversary this year, and aside from the tiny nicks I’ve taken out of several of my finger tips, they have honestly just made my daily life that much better.
-The ones I had been using were a wedding gift and are now 13+ years old and no matter how many times my husband tries to sharpen them, they’re just not great to work with.
-The shiny new [sharp af] ones make me super happy several times a day everyday.
+My sweet mom gave my husband and I some gorgeous new knives for our anniversary a few years ago, and aside from the tiny nicks I frequently take out of my finger tips, they have honestly just made my daily life that much better.
+The ones I had been using before were a wedding gift and are now 17+ years old and no matter how many times my husband tries to sharpen them, they’re just not great to work with.
+The shiny [sharp af] ones make me super happy several times a day everyday.
 They’re def the right tool for the job.

 IF YOU love someone who loves to cook or is passionate about eating good food, hook them up with the 'right tools’ so they can feel that joy in their daily life, too.
 There are SO many truly gorgeous, effective and beautifully-made things out there and they make fantastic gifts.
 There are tons of ideas in this guide, including a whole section for Cookbooks.
 And check out A Few of My Favorite Kitchen Tools for more ideas.
 If you don’t see what you need, reach out, I’m always here for you.
 GIFT A LITTLE HAPPINESS. xo